mitchchn/chbs/README.md

 A passphrase is a password that doesn't suck as much.
 A good passphrase consists of 4-6 short, common words that aren't related but that can be recalled with a mnemonic or mental image.
 Something like: <a href="#xkcd">__correct horse battery staple__</a>.

 Although passphrases are made up entirely of normal English words, they are more secure and harder to break than typical short passwords (even cryptic passwords filled with symbols and digits).
 They're also much easier to memorize.
-Passphrases work well with a password manager like [1Password](https://agilebits.com/onepassword), which can store them and fill them in automatically on sites.
+Passphrases work swimmingly with a password manager like [1Password](https://agilebits.com/onepassword), which can store them and fill them in automatically on sites you visit.

 Dependencies
 ------------

-**py-jsonpc**: the official Python JSON-RPC implementation, used here to make secure requests from RANDOM.org.
+**py-jsonrpc**: the official Python JSON-RPC implementation, used here to make secure requests from RANDOM.org.
 To install it: `pip install python-jsonrpc`

 Usage